wp-plugins/easy-faqs/readme.txt

 5. This is the Easy FAQs Categories Page.

 == Changelog ==

+= 1.3 =
+* Feature: adds support for captcha on submission form.
+* Feature: adds support for notification e-mails on submission form.

 = 1.2.3.1 =
 * Fix: address issues with FAQ submission form.